Applying a High Fidelity Noise Management before the encoding process reduces the load of the encoder

 * The ability of the encoder to recognize motion in a video sequence and to define the motion vectors can be badly influenced by noise.
 Motion vector accuracy is essential for a high quality video encoding process.

-* When noise is present, the encoder may be forced to interpret noise as motion and may even make errors in defining the motion vectors as a result.
+* When noise is present, the encoder will be forced to interpret noise as motion and this leads to faulty motion vectors consuming unnecessary bandwidth..

 * Statistical Multiplexing: When a video service carries a lot of noise, it requires more bandwidth.
 Bandwidth is finite and depends e.g. on the used modulation.
 Thus extra bandwidth allocated on one service, results in taking bandwidth from others.
 A noisy service has the potential to cause another services to suffer.
 If there is excessive noise at one service within a statistical multiplex, the quality of several services can be decreased.